dovuofficial/dovu-offset-widget/README.md

 ## After purchase flow

-The market identifier will be stored within the cookies of a given Consumer, this will provide them access to your reserved carbon, when they complete a purchase they can be redirected back to your platform, and a corresponding webhook will be sent to your system.
+The partner identifier will be stored within the cookies of a given Consumer, this will provide them access to your reserved carbon, when they complete a purchase they can be redirected back to your platform, and a corresponding webhook will be sent to your system.

 ### Example webhook payload